parapluu/encore/experiments/mandelbrot/results.md

 Encore Tree
 ---
-This version of the encore program devides the plot region into halves (on the imaginary axis) and plots.
+This version of the encore program divides the plot region into halves (on the imaginary axis) and plots.
-The trre structure is generated recursivley and concurently.
-Each "leaf" of the tree then performs the computation of the mandelbrot set in paralel and all leaves write the results asyncronysly to the same array.
+The tree structure is generated recursively and concurrently.
+Each "leaf" of the tree then performs the computation of the Mandelbrot set in parallel and all leaves write the results asynchronously to the same array.
-The printout isn't performed untill all of the leaves are done.
-The second coimmandline argument is the depth of the tree.
+The printout isn't performed until all of the leaves are done.
+The second command line argument is the depth of the tree.

 ```
 ./mbr-tree --ponythreads 8 16000 10